 Facilitating Cultural Change (FCC) is an advanced 5 day in-person institute for practitioners of cultural, systemic, and transformational change towards the common good.

-Many of us who work towards change in the world are seeking a practical set of tools to support our ability to make that change.
+If you are seeking a practical set of tools to support your ability to make that change, FCC is for you.

 FCC will equip you with a framework and skills to make lasting change towards your broader goals.
 FCC will give you access to expert practitioners, rigorous materials, a cohort of new colleagues and relationships, and the opportunity to reflect on your own experiences in new ways.